 Q6.
 Why did former ExxonMobil Senior Vice-president Rex Tillerson refer to the area through which the pipeline passes as ‘a blank page’?

-Because nobody had yet mapped out the area.
+Because nobody had yet mapped out the area

-Because projecting an image of the area as being ‘empty of people’ enabled the company to assert power and a sense of control over the place.
+Because projecting an image of the area as being ‘empty of people’ enabled the company to assert power and a sense of control

-Because nobody lived there.
+Because nobody lived there

-Because he regretted the impacts that the construction of the pipeline had on the local community.
+Because he regretted the impacts that the construction of the pipeline had on the local community

 Q7.
 Which two European colonial powers established the system of governance that continues in rural parts of Cameroon today?